Industry-4-0-it 5 Aprile 2023

 Unlike the above, IRIS Technology’s Visum® process analyzers are multi-parametric and provide the added value of monitoring the entire product flow and reporting directly to the control systems or PLC of the area to generate the necessary corrections in the process, thus ensuring the highest possible homogeneity at all times.

-NIR analysis in the chocolate production process
+NIR chocolate analysis in the production process

 The chocolate production process consists of four main stages: mixing, refining, conching and tempering.